Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 2. Not Always an Option

-Some universities require students to declare a major when applying.
 Others allow undeclared status but restrict access to competitive programs later.

-Understanding each school’s policy is critical.
+Understanding each school’s structure is critical.

 So What Should You Do?

-Am I applying to schools that admit by major?
+• Am I applying to schools that admit by major?

-If you have strong preparation in a specific area and are applying to schools that admit by program, it usually makes sense to declare a major.
+If you have strong preparation in a specific field and are applying to program-based schools, declaring a major is usually the better choice.

 Frequently Asked Questions